Koenvh1/raceroom-commander/README.md

 ```
 You can have multiple rules, and they can overlap.
 For example, if a stop-and-go and drive-through rule both contain 10
 as interval, then a player will become both a drive-through and stop-and-go penalty.

+Currently, banning players in the dedicated server does not prevent them from joining until you restart the server.
+If you use /ban, then they will be added to the ban list, and they will be unable to join as long as RRC is running.

+You do not need to use all functionality, and you can disable functionality you do not use.

 ## How to download:
 Go to https://gitlab.com/Koenvh/raceroom-commander/-/releases, download the latest `rrcommander.zip`,